 The ADA requires that businesses with mandatory mask rules for customers due to COVID-19 also must accommodate people who may not be able to wear masks due to medical conditions or disabilities.
 In many cases individuals do not need to disclose or provide proof of those medical conditions.

-However, face mask "exempt" cards were declared fraudulent by the U.S. Department of Justice.
+However, the face mask "exempt" cards featured in social media posts were declared fraudulent by the U.S. Department of Justice.
 The FTBA, the organization mentioned on the card to “report” potential violations to, also does not appear to be officially recognized by any government agencies as an enforcing body.

 Mandatory mask-wearing in public gradually became the law of the land in regions across the United States in 2020 due to the COVID-19 coronavirus disease pandemic.
 Seemingly in response to such regulations, images of cards and flyers citing the Department of Justice (DOJ) began cropping up across the internet, proclaiming certain laws made the bearer exempt from wearing face masks